Archive

 2 sprigs rosemary

 Get the charcoal ready.
-The distance between the hot charcoal and steak should be about 4 inches (10 cm).
-The steak should be at the room temperature before you start grilling (it should be out of the fridge for about 10 hours to get to the room temperature).
+The distance between the hot charcoal and the steak should be about 4 inches (10 cm).
+The steak should be at room temperature before you start grilling (it should be out of the fridge for about 10 hours to get to room temperature).
 Grill steak on one side for 5-8 minutes, flip it with tongs (no forks of any kind!), salt the top surface with Tuscan sea salt and pour some olive oil.
 Cook for another 5-8 minutes, then stand the steaks on the bone and cook for another 5 minutes.
 Take it off the heat, put it down to rest, salt the other side and put some olive oil on it.
 After 5 minutes of rest, you can slice and serve your steak.
 See, can it get any simpler?

-First, the perfection started from the exceptional meat.
+First, the perfection started with the exceptional meat.
 In addition to what I already described, the box contained a gift card for Pat LaFrieda.
-The story of Pat LaFrieda Meat Purveyors started at the beginning of the 20th century when Anthony LaFrieda arrived at the USA and opened his first butchery – you can read the rest of the story on Pat LaFrieda website.
+The story of Pat LaFrieda Meat Purveyors started at the beginning of the 20th century when Anthony LaFrieda arrived in the USA and opened his first butchery – you can read the rest of the story on Pat LaFrieda website.
 Whatever the story is, the proof is always in the pudding – or on the fork in this case.
-I have to honestly tell you that I never had a better a steak than this – the meat was sublime and was simply melting in the mouth – a good start for the perfect experience.
+I have to honestly tell you that I never had a better steak than this – the meat was sublime and was simply melting in the mouth – a good start for the perfect experience.

-The second element of the perfection was, of course, the wine – 2016 Il Poggione Rosso di Montalcino (14% ABV, $27, 12 month in large oak barrels).
+The second element of the perfection was, of course, the wine – 2016 Il Poggione Rosso di Montalcino (14% ABV, $27, 12 months in large oak barrels).
 Tenuta Il Poggione is one of the oldest producers in the Montalcino area, started to make Sangiovese wines – now known as Brunello – at the beginning of the 1900s.
 Today, it is one of the largest wineries in Montalcino, with 1500 acres, out of which more than 300 acres are under vines and 170 acres planted with olive trees (that Il Poggione EVOO in the package was superb).

 The wine actually happened to be one of the best Rosso di Montalcino wines I tasted in a long time.
-The key word to describe this wine is finesse – it had a welcoming nose of the tart cherries, medium intensity, and a hint of the herbs.
+The key word to describe this wine is finesse – it had a welcoming nose of tart cherries, medium intensity, and a hint of herbs.
 That profile perfectly continued on the palate, where delicate fresh cherries were joined by sage and rosemary, with clean acidity and excellent balance.
 Definitely one lip-smacking, delicious wine (8+).

-Let’s not miss any details – we are talking about perfect pairing here.
+Let’s not miss any details – we are talking about the perfect pairing here.
 As the devil is in the detail, there was one more element – little, but essential – to this amazing pairing, besides superb meat and outstanding wine.
 The last element?
 Tuscan sea salt.
 This was not some random sea salt – this one was Tuscan Sea Salt from AG Ferrari, listing the following ingredients: “Italian sea salt, fresh rosemary, fresh garlic, sugar, fresh sage, ground black pepper” – this Tuscan Sea Salt became the bridge which connected the flavor of the seasoned meat with the perfectly aligned flavor profile of the Il Poggione Rosso di Montalcino, delivering the genius pairing and an amazing experience.

 I have to honestly tell you – I tried to replicate this experience two days ago – and failed.
-I used the same Tuscan Sea Salt, but I had a steak from the local supermarket butcher shop (1/3 of a price compare to Pat LaFrieda), and the wine was 2015 Collosorbo Rosso di Montalcino.
+I used the same Tuscan Sea Salt, but I had a steak from the local supermarket butcher shop (1/3 of the price compared to Pat LaFrieda), and the wine was 2015 Collosorbo Rosso di Montalcino.
 The steak was simply not good (happy to be blamed for it as a cook – but I cooked the one from Pat LaFrieda too).
 The wine was okay, but a lot fruitier than Il Poggione, thus the pairing simply didn’t work.
-Which once again proves my point about the evasive nature of a great wine pairing.
+This once again proves my point about the evasive nature of a great wine pairing.

 Did you have any climactic food and wine pairing experiences you care to share with the world?
 Or maybe you want to recount the worst moments?
 Will be happy to hear about it either way.
 Cheers!